AndrewLTaft/workflow-builder/angular-net/README.md

   - [x] Pass dotnet test
   - [ ] Build sample e2e test that runs front and back
 - [ ] Move parts through workflows
+  - [x] Create parts
+  - [x] Parts are on a step and can be advanced/completed
+  - [ ] Prevent editing Workflows with parts that are not completed
 - [ ] Resources
 - [ ] Act as a resource (complete steps)
 - [ ] More complex business rules around editing workflows